BrenoTeixeira/house-rocket-insights-project/README.md

 # Objective

-Genarate insights and find better business opportunities for a real estate company.
+Generate insights and find better business opportunities for a real estate company.

 # Context